anotherlatenightcoder/QuickFilter/README.md

 inputid = is the ID of the <input type="text">
-tableid = is the ID of the table you want to filter on (No nested tables) child = is the column that you want to filter on ex.
-1, 2, 3 (dont use multiple columns)
+tableid = is the ID of the table you want to filter on (No nested tables) child = is the column that you want to filter on (index/even/odd/equation)

 Example:
 ========